daolympus/daolympus-docs/docs/governance/01_proposal_lifecycle.md

 ## Proposal Queuing
 Anyone can activate a proposal by calling `queue()`.
 Queueing a proposal prepares the proposal for execution by the Timelock contract in `delay` days.
-The proposer's gOHM balance is again checked during `queue()`.
+The proposer's gDAOHM balance is again checked during `queue()`.
 If the balance falls below `proposalThreshold`, the proposal will fail.

 :::info
 The current delay is set to 1 day